How to Make a Room Look Bigger: 7 Tips for Fooling the Eye

 1. Use contrasts and light colors that make rooms look bigger

 So, what colors make a room look bigger?
 For an optimum effect, go with soft tones like off-white, blues, and greens, and always remember that brighter rooms feel bigger and more inviting.
 And here’s another hack: Try painting your wall trim and moldings in a lighter color than your walls.
 By doing so, the walls will appear farther back, making your living room seem even bigger.
+We offer you a look at 10 of the best neutral colors to get you started.

 2. Open up your space with creative lighting